kexiZeroing/kexiZeroing.github.io/src/posts/js-basics-you-should-know.md

 > It is unwise to unnecessarily create functions within other functions if closures are not needed for a particular task, as it will negatively affect script performance both in terms of processing speed and memory consumption.
 In JavaScript, memory leaks happen when objects are no longer needed, but are still referenced by functions or other objects.
 These references prevent the unneeded objects from being reclaimed by the garbage collector.

 ## try...catch...finally
-The try statement consists of a try block, which contains one or more statements. `{}` must always be used, even for single statements. **At least one catch clause, or a finally clause, must be present**.
+The try statement consists of a try block, which contains one or more statements. `{}` must always be used, even for single statements.
+At least one catch clause, or a finally clause, must be present.
 If any statement within the try-block throws an exception, control is immediately shifted to the catch-block.
 If no exception is thrown in the try-block, the catch-block is skipped.

 - You can nest one or more try statements.
 If an inner try statement does not have a catch clause, the enclosing try statement's catch clause is entered.
-- **The finally block always run, even if there is an exception or a return**.
+- **The `finally` block always run, even if there is an exception or a return**.
 This is the perfect place to put code that needs to run regardless of what happens.
 - In ES2019, catch can now be used without a binding (omit the parameter).
 This is useful if you don’t have a need for the exception object in the code that handles the exception.

 ```js